-Remedial Preservative Treatments
+Remedial Preservative Treatments for Wood Poles

 The depletion of the pole’s initial preservative treatment (typically pentachlorophenol, creosote, or CCA) happens over time and may be a result of aging, weathering, migration, or volatility of the chemical elements.